harvard-lil/capstone/capstone/capweb/templates/trends_docs.md

 title: Historical Trends documentation
 page_image: 'img/og_image/trends.png'
 meta_description: Caselaw Access Project API Docs
-explainer: CAP Historical Trends visualizes and compares the frequency of terms in citable U.S. caselaw between 1800 and 2018.
+explainer: CAP Historical Trends visualizes and compares the frequency of terms in citable US caselaw between 1800 and 2018.
 It provides a simple, flexible search syntax and intuitive controls suitable for casual exploration, serious research, and everything between.
 The data is sourced directly from our free, public <a href="{% url 'api' }">API</a>.
 extra_head: {% stylesheet 'docs' %}
 top_section_style: bg-black
 row_style: bg-tan